-Senior Safeguarding Practitioners are other members of Unitas staff who have attended Designated Safeguarding Lead-level training but are not themselves the Designated Safeguarding Leads for the organisation.
-Their role is to promote a vigilant culture around safeguarding within Unitas and to provide advice and support for other staff/volunteers if the Designated Safeguarding Leads are not immediately available.
-Unitas policy requires that every session that is run should have at least one Senior Safeguarding Practitioner (or one of the Designated Safeguarding Leads) on session throughout.
+Senior Safeguarding Practitioners are other members of Unitas staff who have attended Designated Safeguarding Lead-level training but are not themselves a DSL for the organisation.
+Their role is to promote a vigilant culture around safeguarding within Unitas and to provide advice and support for other staff/volunteers if a DSL is not immediately available.

+Every session that is run should have at least one Senior Safeguarding Practitioner (or a DSL) on session throughout.
 The Chief Executive should also be a Senior Safeguarding Practitioner.
 A full list of current Senior Safeguarding Practitioners and their contact details, as well as the Designated Safeguarding Leads, should be prominently displayed throughout the Unitas building.

 As a member of the OnSide network, Unitas also has responsibilities under the OnSide Safeguarding Policy, as part of the Network Agreement.
-The key safeguarding professional at OnSide, from whom advice, training and support can be requested at any time and to whom any major safeguarding incidents (as defined by the OnSide Escalation Policy) should be reported, is Cath Taylor (07704 005036 / cath.taylor@onsideyouthzones.org).
+The key safeguarding professional at OnSide is Cath Taylor (07704 005036 / cath.taylor@onsideyouthzones.org).
+Cath may request information about Cause for Concerns, be contacted for higher-level, strategic support with safeguarding and will advise on Network-wide policy or practice changes.